uriva/rmmbr/README.md

 service restarts, then you lose your cache.
 In addition if you are running more than one instance, they don't share caches.

-Making caches persistent acros runs requires deploying another service which writes to disk or to a database.
+Making caches persistent across runs requires deploying another service which writes to disk or to a database.
 This means to set it up is a substantial context switch for the developer.
 The last thing you want to think of while doing unrelated work is another service to maintain, and how to write code to